Capacity: 3,050 (Seats 280)

 Home Kit: Blue and Yellow

 The ground is a very open one and is mostly comprised of terracing.
 There is some seating in front of the Social Club building and up above has been constructed a viewing platform for club officials and sponsors, which gives it a strange look.
-At the Damson Lane End is a small covered stand, which on one side has three rows of seats and on the other, terracing.
+At the Damson Lane End is a small covered terrace, which is split into two by a dividing wall, the west side being for home fans only and the east side undesignated.
+In each section there is a standing area and a seating area with three rows of seats.
 The other two sides of the ground are open to the elements, consisting of flat pathway and a perimeter fence.
 The ground is situated very close to Birmingham Airport, so you are ‘treated’ to a procession of planes taking off throughout the afternoon.

 Solihull Moors were formed after the amalgamation of Solihull Borough & Moor Green Football Clubs in 2007.
 Moor Green were force to leave their Moorlands Ground after their Main Stand was destroyed by fire.
 The ground was known as Damson Park for many years, but has been renamed the Automated Technology Group Stadium in a corporate sponsorship deal.
 The stadium is also home to Birmingham City Ladies FC and occasionally it is also used for Birmingham City reserve team matches.